-Te, the President and Secretary of the LIONS CLUB offixing our individual signatures hereon, that the followin lternates to the 20 District 23 Convention. g named persons have been elected Delegates and
+Alternates to the 20 District 23 Convention.

-DELEC GATES
+DELEGA ATES

 NAMES ADDRESSES

-ALTER NATES
+1

+2

+3

+ALTERN ATES

-NAMES ADDRESSES
+NAMES 1.
+ADDRESSES

+1

+3.

-umber of Active Members in good standing
+Number of Active Members in good standing

 President Secretary

-LEASE COMPLETE THIS FORM AS SOON AS POSS ND/OR TREASURER: (Name and Address of Cabinet
+PLEASE COMPLETE THIS FORM AS SOON AS POSSIE AND/OR TREASURER: (Name and Address of Cabinet Se

 Certification hours will be 8 AM to 10 AM on and